Samruddhi90/SudokuSolverAI/README.md

-# SudokuSolver by using AI backtracking algorithm
+# SudokuSolver by using AI backtracking algorithm(TY AI mini project)